qsecure-labs/overlord/README.md

 |`redirectors`|Yes   	    |Number of redirectors to launch for each c2.
 It can be 0.  |
 |`tools`   	  |No   	    |Tools to be installed on instance creation.   	            |

-The tools that are currently embedded to be automatically install are the following:
+The tools which are currently available for automatic installation on the C2 servers are the following:
 - metasploit
 - empire
 - dnscat2